static-frame/arraykit/doc/articles/dta.md

 ### AK_CodePointGrid (CPG)

-The CodePointGrid is dynamic container of `AK_CodePointLine`s.
+The CodePointGrid is a dynamic container of `AK_CodePointLine`s.
 It largely serves as the public interface to CPLs, automatically creating new CPLs when needed.

 ```C
 typedef struct AK_CodePointGrid {